project-feynman/v2/README.md

 # Feynman Project
-Despite the advent of digital learning, most academic resources are neither visual nor intuitive.
+Despite the rise of digital learning, academic resources are still mostly text-based.

-The Feynman Project lets large volumes of elegant explanations to be created constantly.
+The Feynman Project will bring vivid explanations to every subject - by making the content creation process 10x faster.

 ## Table of contents:
   - [How Feynman works](./doc/harness_potential.md)